mickknutson/github_copilot_master_class/chapter02/02.01.3/instructions.md

-# Java and Maven Instructions
+# Java and Maven workspace Exercise

 The following are instructions for Java exercise